-We conduct user studies with Google Forms to evaluate the quality of our reconstruction and generation methods, respectively.
+We conduct perceptual studies with Google Forms to evaluate our reconstruction and generation results, respectively.
 We randomly sample 40 videos in total with 10 videos from each speaker.
-Ten participants take part in it.
+Ten participants took part in the study.

-\paragraph{Reconstruction.} We assess the quality of our holistic body reconstruct results against PyMAF-X~\cite{zhang2021pymaf}, compared with the ground truth.
+\paragraph{Reconstruction.} We assess the quality of our holistic body reconstruct results against PyMAF-X~\cite{pymafx2022}, compared with the ground truth.
 Participants are asked to answer the following questions with Yes or No: Does the reconstructed face/hands/body/full-body match the input video?
 Table~\ref{tab:user_study_rec} reports the average percentage of answers that the reconstructed results match the input video.
 We see that our method outperforms PyMAF-X by a large margin.

-\paragraph{Motion Generation.} We use A/B testing to evaluate our generation results, compared to the p-GT and Habibie et al.~\cite{habibie2021learning}.
+\paragraph{Holistic Body Motion Generation.} We use A/B testing to evaluate our generation results, compared to the p-GT and Habibie et al.~\cite{habibie2021learning}.
 Specifically, participants are asked to answer the following questions with A or B: For the face/body\&hands/overall region, which one is a better match with the given speech?
 Table~\ref{tab:user_study_compare_with_gt} reports the average preference percentage of answers.
 We see that participants favor our method over Habibie et al. in terms of all the regions.
-Not surprisingly, participants perceive the p-GT better over both methods, with our method preferred by much more users.
+Not surprisingly, participants perceive the p-GT better over both methods, with our method preferred by many more users.